jaideepheer/MinecraftForge-BotAPI/README_forge.txt

 If at any point you are missing libraries in your IDE, or you've run into problems you can run "gradlew --refresh-dependencies" to refresh the local cache.
- "gradlew clean" to reset everything {this does not effect your code} and then start the processs again.
+ "gradlew clean" to reset everything {this does not effect your code} and then start the process again.

 Should it still not work,